 Avocado oil is the edible oil pressed from the pulp of an avocado.
 It’s not used only for eating.

 You can find it in all kinds of skincare products, such as shampoos, moisturizers, and sunscreens.

-That’s because avocado oil is loaded with omega-3 fatty acids and vitamins A, D, and E, which are nourishing and moisturizing for the hair and skin.
+That’s because avocado oil is loaded with omega-3 fatty acids and vitamins A, D, and E. These are nourishing and moisturizing for hair and skin.